gabecolli/MSAL-PublicClient-OauthTokens/readme.md

 ## ConfidentialClientApplication Class
 this is similiar, however there are some differences.
 The main being the use of the Client Secret to authenticate your app to AAD and using different flows.
-This use case works well for Web Application where you can securely store the Client Secret. **DO NOT HARD CODE THE SECRET.** Store it as an ENV variable at a minimum but the use of managed identities and Azure Key Vault is recommended.
+This use case works well for Web Application where you can securely store the Client Secret. **<span style="color: red;">DO NOT HARD CODE THE SECRET.</span>**
+ Store it as an ENV variable at a minimum but the use of managed identities and Azure Key Vault is recommended.